-Mr Perez is an engineering supervisor with the Pierce County (Washington, USA) Sewer Division with responsibilities in the design and support of wastewater conveyance and treatment systems.
-Before joining Pierce County, he spent time as a design engineer for several engineering consultant firms in the Pacific Northwest.
+Mr Perez is a project manager with Kennedy Jenks Engineers (Seattle, WA, USA) with responsibilities in the design and support of wastewater conveyance and treatment systems.
+Before joining Kennedy Jenks, he spent 15 years in public service at several wastewater purveyors along with spending 5 years in several engineering consulting firms in the Pacific Northwest.

 He has designed numerous pumping stations and pumping systems associated with water and wastewater projects.
 His experience includes design, construction administration, wastewater treatment, construction installation and quality control, and start-up of new facilities as well as evaluation and troubleshooting of existing pumping and treatment facilities.

 He is a member of WEF and APWA.

 Shop drawing review